Glamponikou/PF-ReGen-React/react-patterns/presentation/presentation.md

 All the content can be found [here](https://github.com/codehub-learn/PF-ReGen-React).

-- stateful and stateless Components
+- stateful and stateless components
 - higher-order components (HoC)
 - render props
 - custom hooks